vahidsamimi/jenkins/README.md

     agent any
     // the pipeline section we all know and love: stages! :D stages {
-        stage('install') {
+        // CI: Focuses on integrating code changes and ensuring the build and test processes are automated. stage('install') {
             steps {
                 echo 'Installing requirements...'